Test the hunt

 Use the actual object links or QR codes you plan to distribute and walk the route in the real space.

-For Sequential hunts, make sure later steps stay locked until the earlier ones are completed.
-For Any Order hunts, make sure each stop still feels clear even when participants start from different places.
+For fixed-route hunts, make sure later steps stay locked until the earlier ones are completed.
+For any-order hunts, make sure each stop still feels clear even when participants start from different places.

 Recheck scan and permission behavior